In-person therapy for adults

 My approach

-I provide a contained and confidential space for you to explore difficult thoughts and feelings.
-Unlike approaches that focus mainly on managing symptoms, my work centres on helping you confront and resolve the deeper causes behind what you’re experiencing.
+I provide a safe and containing space for you to explore difficult thoughts and feelings.
+Unlike approaches that focus mainly on managing symptoms, my work centres on helping you confront the deeper causes behind what you’re experiencing.

-Psychodynamic – We’ll explore how past experience has informed your present feelings, behaviours, and ways of relating.
-By bringing these patterns into focus, you may start to navigate the present with greater clarity, letting go of outdated fears, assumptions, and defences.
+Psychodynamic – We’ll explore how your early relationships, environment, or trauma shaped your emotional life, patterns of behaviour, and ways of relating to others.
+By bringing these into awareness, you can begin to navigate the present with greater clarity, and start loosening old fears, assumptions, and defences.

 We’ll meet in-person, long or short term, usually weekly.
 I may be able to offer occasional online sessions.